imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 {% tab title="Focus using X, Y coordinates" %}
 In the coordinate method of focus, we use the parameters `x` and `y` to determine the position of the top-left corner from where the extract would begin.

+You can also provide arithmetic expression such as `iw_mul_0.4` or `ih_mul_0.4` as values for these parameters.
+This will first calculate the value of the expression and then use those values for extraction.
+Learn more about arithmetic expressions [here](../arithmetic-expressions-in-transformations.md).

 Example URL - [https://ik.imagekit.io/demo/img/plant.jpeg?tr=w-300,h-300,cm-extract,x-100,y-300](https://ik.imagekit.io/demo/img/plant.jpeg?tr=w-300,h-300,cm-extract,x-100,y-300)\
 \
 The extract is made starting from (100,300) point on the original image